bahmutov/daily-logs/2019/09-September-2019.md

 - landed https://github.com/cypress-io/cypress-documentation/pull/2090 @feature
   - once it is out need to close / answer several related XVFB issues
-- Worked on CI slides, now need to just tweak them and practice. @presentation
+- Worked on CI slides, now need to just tweak them and practice. @slides
-- creating a survey to send to Revo.js participants before the workshop @presentation
+- creating a survey to send to Revo.js participants before the workshop @slides
-- created survey for GDG Cambridge group meetup workshop @presentation
+- created survey for GDG Cambridge group meetup workshop @slides
 - landed https://github.com/cypress-io/cypress-documentation/pull/1788 @feature
 - sent email to a candidate who has applied @hiring
 - reach out to **redacted** - about Cypress @internal